Jackington6600/Arcus/Arcus.md

    </td>
    <td>Self Destruct Bot
    </td>
-   <td>Build a bot within 5ft of you and mark a target.
+   <td><wip>Build a bot within 5ft of you and mark a target.
 This bot will immediately move 15ft closer to the marked target.
 The bot then acts before each of your turns moving 15ft closer to the marked target.
 When this bot is within 5ft of the target at any time it immediately explodes, dealing Heavy+INT damage in a 10ft radius.
 This bot also detonates in the same way if the bot is destroyed, or if the marked target dies.
 This is a construct, but with twice the normal construct HP.
    </td>
    <td>
    </td>